kyverno/website/content/en/docs/Tracing/tempo-walkthrough.md

 ---
-title: Grafana Tempo tracing
+title: Tracing Tutorial with Grafana Tempo
-description: Tracing with Grafana Tempo.
+description: A short proof-of-concept tutorial of tracing using Grafana Tempo.
 weight: 10
 ---

-This walkthrough shows how to create a local cluster and deploy a number of components, including an ingress controller, Grafana and the Tempo backend to store traces.
+This walkthrough shows how to create a local cluster and deploy a number of components, including an [ingress-nginx](https://github.com/kubernetes/ingress-nginx) ingress controller, [Grafana](https://grafana.com/grafana) and the [Tempo](https://grafana.com/oss/tempo) backend to store traces.

 On the prepared cluster we will deploy Kyverno with tracing enabled and a couple of policies.

-Finally we will exercise the Kyverno webhooks by creating a `Pod`, then we will use Grafana to find and examine the corresponding trace.
+Finally we will exercise the Kyverno webhooks by creating a Pod, then we will use Grafana to find and examine the corresponding trace.

 Please note that **this walkthrough uses [kind](https://kind.sigs.k8s.io) to create a local cluster** with a specific label on the control plane node.
-This is necessary as we are using an `ingress-nginx` deployment specifically crafted to work with kind.
+This is necessary as we are using an [ingress-nginx](https://github.com/kubernetes/ingress-nginx) deployment specifically crafted to work with kind.
 All other components setup should not be kind specific but may require different configuration depending on the target cluster.

 ## Cluster Setup